adzerk/ah/doc/ah.1.md

     The name of the S3 bucket allocated for use by `ah`.
 This bucket must be created before using `ah`.

+## CONFIG

+  * `ah` will source `$HOME/.ah/config`.
+This is used to set ah environment variables and extend the functionality of ah.
+  * A convenience function `ah_load_extension repo ref` is provided.
+This will install ah extensions from the specified repo at the specified revision to `$HOME/.ah/extensions`.
+For example:
+    `ah_load_extension git@github.com:yourorg/cool-ah-extensions 2.0`

 ## FILES

 The following configuration files are used to configure the `ah` environment.